 Please note that this survey requires three different points (ideally at least 200-metres apart) to be surveyed ideally on consecutive nights within a 1-km square (survey methods).
 To choose a survey square please go to the sign up map.

 The Norfolk Bat Survey was launched by Dr Stuart Newson at the British Trust for Ornithology in April 2013, to improve our understanding of bats and support their conservation.
-Since this time, the project has analysed over a million bat recordings from across the county.
+Since this time, the project has analysed over 1.9 million bat recordings from across the county.

 If you have any queries about the project or equipment, please contact Stuart Newson at BTO, The Nunnery, Thetford, Norfolk, IP24 2PU, Tel: 01842 750050, Email: email@example.com